 Olympic View Community Foundation can accept a wide variety of assets, including:

 Cash: Cash, usually in the form of a check, is an easy and convenient way for you to support worthy causes in the community.
-Gifts of cash enable you as a donor to claim a current tax deduction of up to 50% of your adjusted gross income in any one year when you itemize deductions, with the excess, if any, carried forward for an additional five years.
-Actual savings from gifts of cash depend on your tax bracket—the higher the tax bracket, the higher the deduction.
+Gifts of cash may enable you as a donor to claim a tax deduction, based upon your filing status, taxable income, and current IRS tax deduction guidelines for charitable donations.

-Securities: Gifts of appreciated securities offer important tax advantages, since their full fair market value is deductible as a charitable contribution up to 30% of your adjusted gross income each year when you itemize deductions.
-Like gifts of cash, deduction amounts that exceed the limit can be carried forward for up to five additional years.
+Securities: Gifts of appreciated securities offer important tax advantages, since their full fair market value is deductible as a charitable contribution when you itemize deductions.
 You do not have to pay federal or state capital gains taxes on the appreciated portion of the gift.

 After the Foundation liquidates the securities, the full value of the gift is available to support your charitable goals.
 Included are: